 If you don't use a digital scale to weigh your ingredients, in particular flour, you run the risk of overfilling your cup and adding too much to the recipe.
 This will dry out the cupcakes.

 - To store: Store in an air-tight container for up to 2 days.
 Mini bundt cakes can be refrigerated for up to 4 days but I do find they dry out a little.
-They can be heated in the microwaved for 10 seconds to soften the sponge again if you find they dry out too much.
+They can be heated in the microwave for 10 seconds to soften the sponge again if you find they dry out too much.

 - To freeze: Unfrosted mini bundts can be frozen in an airtight freezer-safe container for up to 3 months.
 Thaw at room temperature and decorate according to your recipe.